Tax protester statutory arguments: Tax protester arguments

 The Internal Revenue Code general definition of the terms "includes" and "including" is as follows:

-Some tax protesters argue that in the 1911 case of Montello Salt Co. v.
+The 1911 case of Montello Salt Co. v.
 Utah, the Supreme Court stated that the term "including" is generally interchangeable with "also" but not necessarily, and can sometimes have a meaning of exclusivity.
 The Montello Salt case was not a Federal tax case, and no issues involving the meaning of the terms "state" or "includes" or "including" as used in the Internal Revenue Code were presented to or decided by the Court.
 The word "tax" is not found in the text of the Montello Salt decision.